raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

 Raymond ZHAO Wenlong is a product-minded engineer, and founder@Bean based in Hong Kong now.

 This digital workspace is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki).
-Outside of [reading](https://raymondworkshop.github.io/bookshelf.html), and tech, he also likes Philosophy, Anthropology,  Nature, Color, dog/horse/bird,  and  Film.
+Outside of reading and tech, he also likes Philosophy, Anthropology,  Finance, Nature, Color, dog/horse/bird, and  Film.

 Some of his favorite quotes: